ING: Sticky inflation risks force CEE central bankers to keep on hiking rates

 Although all the factors mentioned above will remain an issue for CEE3 countries well into 2022, economies will remain in the post-pandemic economic upswing, still heavily supported by public funds and consumption spending funded from high savings and solid labour market performance.

-Currently, none of CEE3 is facing liquidity constraints as budget revenues were boosted by higher nominal GDPs, both from higher-than-budgeted economic recoveries and raised price levels.
+Currently, none of CEE3 is facing liquidity constraints, as budget revenues were boosted by higher nominal GDPs, both from higher-than-budgeted economic recoveries and raised price levels.

 Hungary and Poland are, however, struggling with unlocking access to advance payments from the new EU Recovery Fund due to legal disputes with the European Commission.
 In early December, the European Court of Justice will announce a ruling on the compliance of the conditionality mechanism with EU Treaties.

-The conflict is far from over though.
+The conflict is far from over, though.
 The debate on Poland in the European Parliament in mid-October ended with a resolution calling on the EC to put Polish access to the Next Generation EU Plan on hold.
 The conflict imposes a risk of delayed access to the Recovery Fund and poses a threat to other EU payments.
-In the short term, this risk is limited as access to the Next Generation EU plan would only add 0.5pp to GDP in Poland.
+In the short term, this risk is limited, as access to the Next Generation EU plan would only add 0.5pp to GDP in Poland.

 To avoid potential delays, the Hungarian government is pre-financing investment projects which should be funded from EU money.
-Poland is also likely to follow the suit.
-Hungary runs an expansionary fiscal policy and its latest spending plan contains tax refunds, tax cuts, bonus payments for the armed forces and pensioners, public investments, and wage settlements.
+Poland is also likely to follow suit.
+Hungary runs an expansionary fiscal policy and its latest spending plan contains tax refunds, tax cuts, bonus payments for the armed forces and pensioners, public investments and wage settlements.
 All this will result in elevated fiscal deficits of 7.9% of GDP this year and 5.9% in 2022, after 8% in 2020.
-In Poland, the fiscal side was less expansionary (general government deficit of 4% in 2021), but in 2022 we expect a positive fiscal impetus with the general government deficit at about 5% of GDP (while the economy is to grow at around 5%).
+In Poland, the fiscal side was less expansionary (general government deficit of 4% in 2021), but in 2022 we expect a positive fiscal impetus with the general government deficit at about 5% of GDP (while the economy will grow at around 5%).

 Romania’s National Recovery Plan has been given the green light and the country will receive some €3.8b later this year.
 Its administrative capacity to implement the reforms is very limited, hence absorption will likely be disappointing going forward.
 The budget deficit will remain elevated as well (above 5% of GDP), mainly due to the rigidity of public expenditure.